The Best Commercial Truck Insurance Companies for 2026

 The policyholder pays a monthly premium for the coverage specified in the policy agreement.
 Under the terms of the agreement, the insurance company will pay for damages, repairs, and medical or legal expenses associated with a covered incident.
 Usually, an incident is only covered when the vehicle is listed on the policy, the driver is listed on the policy, and the incident occurs during business operation.

-The best policy for you will depend on the level of risk of an incident, the type of policy limit you will need, and your business’ cash flow.
+The best policy for you will depend on the level of risk of an incident, the type of policy limit you will need, and your business’s cash flow.

 Requirements for Business Owners and Contractors

 Businesses that operate commercial trucks between states are subject to federal laws regarding insurance.
-The Federal Motor Carrier Safety Administration (FMCSA) requires that commercial truck drivers are covered by a minimum amount of insurance in the event of an accident.
-More specifically, Title 49, Section 387 of the United States Code of Federal Regulations lists the amount of coverage required for a commercial truck driver based on the truck’s weight and cargo.
-In general, the heavier the truck and more dangerous the cargo, the higher the insurance requirements.
+The Federal Motor Carrier Safety Administration (FMCSA) requires that commercial truck drivers carry a minimum amount of insurance coverage in the event of an accident.
+More specifically, Title 49, Section 387 of the United States Code of Federal Regulations lists the coverage required for a commercial truck driver based on the truck’s weight and cargo.
+Generally, the heavier the truck and the more dangerous the cargo, the higher the insurance requirements.
 This table summarizes the federal minimum liability requirement for trucks based on the different types of cargo being transported:

 Commercial Truck Insurance Requirements

 Motor carriers transporting household goods must also maintain cargo insurance of $5,000 per vehicle and $10,000 per occurrence.
-Furthermore, business owners must send proof of insurance to the FMCSA in order to receive a motor carrier (MC) number, which permits them to transport cargo between states.
+Furthermore, the policyholder’s insurance provider must file proof of insurance electronically with the FMCSA before a motor carrier (MC) number can be officially granted and activated, which permits the business to transport cargo between states.

 Commercial trucks, such as semi-trucks, that transport cargo between states are subject to coverage minimums under federal law, while those that remain within state lines are subject to coverage minimums under state law.
 As with federal laws, the amount of liability coverage that states require will usually depend on the size of the vehicle and the type of cargo it is transporting.